UKCloud/documentation/articles/vmware/vmw-how-vls-request-licence.md

 toc_mdlink: vmw-how-vls-request-licence.md
 ---

-# How to request a new VLS license
+# How to request a new VLS licence

 ## Overview